 1. Visit Botanical Gardens

 My all-time favorite garden to visit is Longwood Gardens here in Southeastern PA.
 Pictured above are the fountains at Longwood which are featured in a spectacular show.
 The property was originally a private estate owned by Pierre duPont, Before he died duPont created a foundation so that the property could be enjoyed by the public.
 Today.
 Longwood Gardens is a center to botanical education, research in sustainability, and a beautiful place to visit during all seasons.
+Since I live in this area, visiting can give me ideas for plants to try in my own yard.

 But beware, it is easy to get overwhelmed here at Longwood or at any botanical garden since there is usually so much to see.
 Look to get inspiration in one area (like perennials or indoor plants for example) and then just enjoy your tour of the rest of the attractions.
 For more information events and tickets, visit their website at longwoodgardens.org